mjen0012/immunopeptidomics/src/IAVnew copy.md

   const clsNorm = (cls === "II" ?
 "II" : "I");

   if (!q || q.trim().length < 2) {
-    // Initial list (no filter): fast DISTINCT over pre-trimmed set const rows = (await db.sql`
+    // Initial list (no filter): fast DISTINCT over the pre-trimmed set const rows = (await db.sql`
       WITH base AS (
         SELECT 'I'  AS class, TRIM("Class I")  AS allele FROM hla WHERE "Class I" IS NOT NULL AND LENGTH(TRIM("Class I")) > 0 UNION ALL
         SELECT 'II' AS class, TRIM("Class II") AS allele FROM hla WHERE "Class II" IS NOT NULL AND LENGTH(TRIM("Class II")) > 0